 11. Paris, France

 Danielle at The Thought Card has Paris at the top of her list

 Paris is one of the most beautiful cities in the world and my personal favourite.
 It’s one of those cities whose art, architecture, cuisine, fashion and culture lingers with you like a sweet aroma, months, maybe even years after you’ve visited.
 I’ve visited Paris twice so far and I have no intentions of ever calling it quits.

 Paris is a city that I can enjoy being a flaneur without judgement.
 Stroll through the streets aimlessly and discover something new or immerse yourself in something old.
 Paris is studded with historic churches, monuments and gorgeous buildings like the world-famous Louvre and Notre Dame.

 Experience French cuisine by stopping in a boulangerie for freshly baked croissants or a baguette in the morning.
-In the evening, enjoy a glass a wine at a brasserie without the worry of ever overstaying your welcome.
-Lastly, a trip to Paris is incomplete without taking in city views from the top of the Eiffel Tower or the Arch de Triomphe.
+In the evening, enjoy a glass of wine at a brasserie without the worry of ever overstaying your welcome.
+Lastly, a trip to Paris is incomplete without taking in city views from the top of the Eiffel Tower or the Arc de Triomphe.
 Marvel at the “City of Lights” during the day or a night and see why Paris is built for romance.

 12. Sydney, Australia

 Leah from the Kid Bucket list is a Sydney expert and shares how the who family can enjoy a visit to this Australian city …